 The College encourages Complainants to pursue criminal action for incidents of sexual harassment when the incident constitutes a crime under the law of the jurisdiction where the incident occurred.
-If an individual chooses to report an incident of sexual harassment to Campus Security, then the College will notify the law enforcement agency with jurisdiction over the alleged crime.
+If an individual chooses to report an incident of sexual harassment to Public Safety, then the College will notify the law enforcement agency with jurisdiction over the alleged crime.
 To the extent permitted by law, the College will also assist a Complainant in making a criminal report and will cooperate with law enforcement agencies if a Complainant decides to pursue the criminal process.

 The College's definitions of sexual harassment and its process and standard of proof for finding a Respondent responsible for sexual harassment differ from those used in criminal prosecutions.
 Thus, a Complainant may reasonably seek resolution through the College's Title IX Formal Complaint process, may pursue criminal action, may choose one but not the other, or may choose to make a Formal Complaint to both or neither.
 Law enforcement's determination regarding whether or not to prosecute a Respondent is not determinative of whether the College will conduct a Title IX investigation or conclude that a member of the Labouré community has committed sexual harassment in violation of this policy.
 However, any criminal disposition related to the Title IX complaint will be taken into consideration in a Title IX investigation.
 Proceedings under this policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.
 However, the College will, to the extent possible and consistent with its obligations to address promptly Formal Complaints under Title IX, cooperate and coordinate with local law enforcement officers and the prosecutor's office.
-For example, the College will comply with law enforcement agency requests for cooperation and such cooperation may require the College to temporarily suspend the fact-finding portion of a Title IX investigation while the law enforcement agency gathers evidence.
-In such cases, the College will promptly resume its Title IX investigation as soon as notified by the law enforcement agency that it has completed its evidence gathering process.